HYDesmondLiu/B2RL/README.md

 settings.
 We also experiment on two different kinds of response type, deterministic and stochastic.
 Then generate expert buffer with $500K$ transitions as the expert buffer.
-(2) A medium buffer is generated when the behavioral agent is trained "halfway", which means the evaluation score reaches the half of the expert agents' scores.
-(3) Randomly initialized agent which samples action from allowed action spaces with uniform probability during the evaluation stage to generate buffers (350,400 transitions).
+(2) A medium buffer is generated with $500K$ transitions after the behavioral agent is trained "halfway", which means the evaluation score reaches the half of the expert agents' scores.
+(3) Randomly initialized agent which samples action from allowed action spaces with uniform probability during the evaluation stage to generate buffers ($350,400$ transitions).

 - *State*: Site outdoor air drybulb temperature, site outdoor air relative humidity, site wind speed, site wind direction, site diffuse solar radiation rate per area,